cloudqubes/cloudqubes.github.io/_posts/2019-09-13-server-virtualization-without-openstack.markdown

 ---
 layout: post
-title:  "How to create a VM in Ubuntu with KVM"
+title:  "Server Virtualization without OpenStack"
 date:   2019-09-13 05:10:00 +0530
-categories: virtualization kvm hands-on
+categories: handson virtualization kvm
 ---

 **OpenStack makes it easy to manage a large number of virtual machines, across multiple physical hosts.
 But you can create VMs without it.
-In this hands-on exercise we will create a single VM on a host machine running Ubuntu, without using OpenStack.**
+In this hands-on exercise we will create a VM on a server running Ubuntu 16.04, without using OpenStack.**

-Essentially OpenStack is a controller which interworks with the hypervisor software running on multiple host computes, and fascilitate the management of virtual machines .
-The hypervisor is responsible for emulating virtual CPU resources, and allocating memory and disk space for the VM to function.
+Essentially OpenStack is a controller which interworks with the hypervisor software running on multiple host computes, and fascilitates the management of virtual machines .
+The hypervisor is responsible for emulating virtual CPU resources, and allocating memory and disk space for the VMs to function.

 OpenStack supports a range of hypervisors including KVM, LXC and Xen.
-For this exercise we will use KVM on Ubuntu 16.04.
+For this exercise we will use KVM.

 ## Step 1: Install KVM